Helbec-Tech/.github/profile/README.md

 > Innovate.
 Collaborate.
 Deliver.

-We are a team of 7 passionate student developers building industry-ready projects with real-world workflows.
+Welcome to the official GitHub organization of Helbec - We are a team of 7 passionate student developers building industry-ready projects with real-world workflows.
 Inspired by how top tech companies like Dropbox, Amazon, and GitHub operate, we practice modern software development — from version control, CI/CD, and project management to design thinking and agile teamwork.

 ---